Home

 The Butler Homestead

-On BCCS property, near the entrance to Bulter Cave, we have a fieldhouse we call "The Homestead."
-The property is less than a mile north of Burnsville, Virginia.
-The Burnsville area is very rural, with no stores or gas stations nearby.
+On BCCS property, near the entrance to Butler Cave, we have a field house we call "The Homestead."
+The property is less than a mile north of Burnsville, Virginia on Route 609.
+The street address is 11429 Dry Run Road, Williamsville, VA, though not all mapping services locate that address properly.
+The Burnsville area is rural, with no stores or gas stations nearby.

 Bring with you what you will need for the weekend.
 The nearest convenience store and gas station is about 25 minutes away, and the grocery store is about 35 minutes away.

-At the end of the weekend, all the trash and recyclables need to be hauled away to the county dumpsters.
+If you stay at the homestead, all trash and recyclables need to be hauled away.
 We have had problems with animals rooting around in neglected trash and breaking things.
+On project weekends someone needs to volunteer to haul the trash out, and we ask each person to pack out their own recyclables.

 Thanks!